apache/druid/druid-0.23-release-notes.md

 ### Ingestion

 - More accurate memory estimations while building an on-heap incremental index.
-Rather than using the max possible size of an aggregated row, Druid can now use (based on a task context flag) a closer estimate of the actual heap footprint of an aggregated row.
-This enables the indexer to fit more rows in memory before doing an intermediate persist. (#12073)
+Rather than using the maximum possible aggregated row size, Druid can now use (based on a task context flag) a closer estimate of the actual heap footprint of an aggregated row.
+This enables the indexer to fit more rows in memory before performing an intermediate persist. (#12073)

 ### SQL